 \section{Thermodynamics of multicomponent mixtures}

 We start by presenting the thermodynamics of an incompressible multicomponent liquid mixture.
-We focus on the canonical ensemble in which the system of interest is contained in a rigid vessel, in contact with a thermal reservoir, and prevented from any material exchanges with the outside.
-We discuss two sets of states for the mixture: spatially homogeneous states and spatially inhomogeneous states.
+We focus on the canonical ensemble in which the system of interest is contained in a rigid vessel, in contact with a thermal reservoir, and prevented from any material exchanges with the outside (see {\cblue SI~\ref{app:grandcanonical_formalism}} for an equivalent analysis in the grand-canonical ensemble).
+We discuss two sets of states for the mixture: spatially homogeneous states and spatially heterogeneous states.
 We call the latter phase separated states.
 In the present section, these states are discussed without reference to their stationarity or stability, as stationarity and stability will be addressed in subsequent sections.